 On the other hand, some other articles are purchased because they enhance the prestige and social status of persons.
 The price of such things can easily be raised.
 Effect of Price on Consumer Buying Behavior.

 Some articles are purchased under particular attitudes and emotions.
 Prices of articles purchased under emotional motives can also be raised.

 The technological explosion is resulting in Rapid instruction of new products in markets.

 Many of these new products prove to be a market disaster.
-Some experts estimate it is to be over 80%.
+Some experts estimate it to be over 80%.

-In order to increase the likelihood of successful new product introductions, marketing companies need comprehensive and correct information regarding various aspects of their consumers.
+To increase the likelihood of successful new product introductions, marketing companies need comprehensive and correct information regarding various aspects of their consumers.

 7. Helpful in the Understanding of Buying Behaviour

 The study of consumer behavior helps understand the purchase behavior and preferences of different consumers.